Sociology (SOC)

 SOC 216.
 Introduction to Gender Studies (MOTR SOCI 203).
 3 Credit Hours.

 Introduction to Gender Studies is a survey of the interdisciplinary scientific study of gender in the United States and globally.
 The personal, social, structural, political, economic, cultural, and historical processes that shape and are shaped by gender and sex are explored.
-Contemporary social issues related to sex and gender including inequities, marginalization, and intersections with race, class, age, and sexuality will be evaluated.
-(Credit is only allowed for either SOC 216 or WMS 100.)
+Contemporary social issues will be compared with historical perspectives.

 Prerequisites: Reading Proficiency